romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
+    - Make overlay example plugin pull data remotely and make it able to redraw itself (live) if there are changes

     - When I deep-link to a position, I end up ignoring what is allowed to be maximum zoomed-out.
 I will want to still do that calculation even if we are not using it initially (basically, I cannot zoom out as far as I want)